 How to Correct This Issue

 According to HubSpot, business owners who need to catch up should take a multi-pronged approach to the problem.
-When implemented, these solutions will eventually allow local business owners to be found on a Google search, generate more leads, and garner a following on social media sites like Instagram, Twitter, and more.
+These solutions will eventually allow local business owners to be found on a Google search, generate more leads, and garner a following on social media sites like Instagram, Twitter, and more.

-Below are some suggestions for what business leaders can do to accomplish this goal.
+Below are some suggestions for business leaders to accomplish this goal.

 1. Build a Business Website